gambinish/gambinish/README.md

 ### Hi there 👋

 My name is Nick, and I'm a software engineer :nerd_face: with an MBA degree :mortar_board:.
-Currently building web3 [@conceptlabs](https://www.conceptlabs.xyz/) and teaching full-stack development [@trilogyed](https://www.trilogyed.com/)

-I am interested in crypto, gaming, and cloud infrastructure (not necessarily in that order).
 I write lots of JavaScript.

 Feel free to [connect](https://www.linkedin.com/in/nicholas-gambino/), I love talking about the future! :rocket: